kaizen42u/ESP32S3-CAR/README.md

 - Connect the ESP32S3 module to your computer using USB cables
 - Open the sketch in Visual Studio Code
 - Select the correct board (ESP32S3 Dev Module) and port
-- Upload the sketche to the ESP32S3 module
+- Upload the sketch to the ESP32S3 module

 ## Usage